Cecilia Hazlerigg PgDip MSc(Dist) MSt(Oxon) MBACP

 Please contact me for more information or to book an initial consultation.

 I am a fully qualified and insured counselling therapist with a special interest in working with those wishing to explore issues relating to their gender and/or sexuality.

 Before opening my own practice in 2010, I worked in a variety of settings including within the NHS and voluntary sector.

-In my last employment I managed a clinical team within a residential treatment facility for individuals addressing substance misuse/alcohol dependence and dual diagnosis.
+In my last employment I managed a clinical team at a residential treatment facility specialising in the treatment of addictions, eating disorders, and/or dual diagnosis.

 I work with individuals, couples and families.
 My clients are aged between 16-80 and present with wide ranging issues and difficulties they wish to explore in therapy.

 Querying your sexuality?
 How do you feel about your gender?
 These are issues that I am well versed in exploring from an affirmative stance which clients experience as supportive and enhancing of their personal wellbeing and growth.

 I work with individuals who wish to explore their own identity, and loved ones and supporters of those who are query-ing these things for themselves.